railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Master_data.rst

     Work centers are units of production consisting of one or several people and/or machines that can be considered as a unit for the purpose of forecasting capacity and planning.

-Use the menu :menuselection:`Manufacturing --> Configuration --> Resources --> Work Centers` to define a new work center.
+Use the menu :menuselection:`Manufacturing --> Configuration --> Work Centers` to define a new work center.
 You get a form as shown in the figure :ref:`fig-mrpwkc2`.

 .. _fig-mrpwkc2: